-The average credit score in the US as of February 2023 is 698, according to Equifax.
-You can see your credit score on select credit card or loan statements, through a nonprofit counselor or with a credit score service — though not all options are free.
+The average FICO Score in the US is 715, according to FICO’s 2025 data.
+That puts the typical American in the “good” credit range.
+You can check your credit score on select credit card or loan statements, through a nonprofit counselor or with a free credit score service.

 What is a credit score?